New dashcam video shows teen lead deputies on wild chase in bus

 "There was not enough space for the bus to come out," Jose Artega said.

-After struggling for several minutes, the suspect is seen driving away from the parking lot in the van.
+After struggling for several minutes, the suspect is seen driving away from the parking lot in the bus.

 Hours later, Fort Bend County deputies say a 15-year-old was spotted driving erratically.